 4:15-MOM ORGANIZATION TIPS

 Your day is done.
 You are ready for bed.
 This is the last 15 minute block to plan into your day.
 Look at your calendar for tomorrow and the rest of the week.
 Make a list of where you need to be, and what you might need at the store.
 Make note of any calls that you need to make.
 Check the weather, and start thinking about what you might wear the next day.
 Pack your lunch for tomorrow, so that you are not scrambling in the morning.

 Basically, you are taking 15 minutes to get your day started off right for tomorrow.
 When I don’t take the time to do this, I regret it every time!
 This helps your tomorrow so much!
 Try it and see if this helps at all.
 If you just take the time to think things through, then a lot of morning stress is eliminated.
 And, who doesn’t like that?!

 I looked for some planners that you might like.
 Planner 1, planner 2, and planner 3–all are different, but super useful!
-And, have you tried Cozi?
-It is this amazing app that will get you and all of your family activities organized!
+Here is a digital family planner that is editable on the fly.
+And, here is a really cool acrylic board for planning at home.

 Finally, the gift of GRACE

 Many times, as moms, we are very hard on ourselves.
 We try to do everything for everyone, and forget about self-care.
 This isn’t healthy or right.
 We are the hub of the family.
 That is not to say that our husbands are not as important!
 But, we as moms pretty much keep track of all things needing to be done, and have a finger on the pulse of each individual in our homes.

 In order to keep up with all of this, then we need to take better care of our own selves.
 Give yourself these 4 fifteen minute blocks to do what needs doing–for you!
 These blocks of time-only ONE hour-of your day, will help improve your life so much!

 Take care and know that I am thinking of you all and cannot wait to hear if any of this works for you all!
 Do you have any good ideas that go along with this?